Anomalous symmetry protected topological states in interacting fermion systems

-For the whole 2D system, the fermion parity change (compare to no Majorana chain decoration) is the product of \eq{eq:Pf012} for all triangles.
+Now we can discuss the first type of algebraic condition arsing from fermion parity conservation for the fixed point wavefunction Eq. (\ref{fixwf}).
+For the whole 2D system, the fermion parity change (compared to the vacuum state without Majorana chain decorations) is the product of \eq{eq:Pf012} for all triangles.
 We can first consider the smallest 2D lattice with 4 triangles (triangulation of 2-sphere) on the boundary of a 3D solid tetrahedron (see \fig{fig:tetra}).
-The nontrivial 1-cocycle $n_1\in H^1(G_b,\Z_2)$ is given by $n_1(e)=0$ and $n_1(T)=1$.
-So for the basis state with $(g_0,g_1,g_2,g_3)=(e,T,e,T)$, there is a single decorated Majorana chain going through links $\langle 01\rangle,\langle 12\rangle,\langle 23\rangle$ and $\langle 03\rangle$ (see green line in \fig{fig:tetra}).
+For the spin configuration $(\s_0,\s_1,\s_2,\s_3)=(+1,-1,+1,-1)$, there is a Majorana chain along the Ising domain wall (see green line in \fig{fig:tetra}).
 According to the rule (iii) and \eq{eq:Pf012}, only the pairing direction inside triangle $\langle 123\rangle$ is reversed, resulting in a Majorana chain with odd fermion parity.
-Therefore, the desired 2D wave function
+Therefore, the desired wave function